 Wearing the garb and gear of the city’s military and civilian colonial environs from 1513 to 1784, reenactors answer questions related to St. Augustine’s rich history, pose for pictures with tourists and visitors.
 From May through November.

-Drake’s Raid on St. Augustine took place on June 6,1586 when the Spanish settlement of St. Augustine was captured in a small fight and burned by an English expedition fleet led by Francis Drake.
+2. Drake’s Raid on St. Augustine took place on June 6,1586 when the Spanish settlement of St. Augustine was captured in a small fight and burned by an English expedition fleet led by Francis Drake.
 This was part of Francis Drake’s Great Expedition and was his last engagement on the Spanish Main before Drake headed north to the Roanoke Colony.
 Event scheduled in April.

-Searle’s Sack of St. Augustine In 1668, Captain Robert Searle and his privateers sailed from Jamaica to loot the silver ingots held in the royal coffers at St. Augustine.
+3. Searle’s Sack of St. Augustine In 1668, Captain Robert Searle and his privateers sailed from Jamaica to loot the silver ingots held in the royal coffers at St. Augustine.
 Under the cover of night, they slipped into the harbor and attacked the sleeping town, killing 60 people and pillaging government buildings, churches and homes.
 The devastation wrought by these bloodthirsty pirates prompted Spain’s Council of the Indies to issue money to build a massive stone fortress on Matanzas Bay to protect the city.
 The Castillo de San Marcos still stands as an enduring reminder of Florida’s exciting heritage.
 First Saturday in March.

-Colonial Night Watch is a two-day event held in St. Augustine the first weekend in December each year.
+4. Colonial Night Watch is a two-day event held in St. Augustine the first weekend in December each year.
 The presentation recreates the historic Spanish night watches of colonial St. Augustine in the mid-1700s.
 The event begins on Friday with the Castillo by Candlelight tour where visitors come into the Castillo de San Marcos to listen to British and Spanish soldiers preparing for the siege of 1740.
 A full day of activities on Saturday include a flag raising in the morning, reenactments all day, and a Torch Light Parade in the evening.
 First Saturday in December.

-The Changing of the Guard represents the heightened state of military readiness which occurred in early 1740.
+5. The Changing of the Guard represents the heightened state of military readiness which occurred in early 1740.
 Due to the War between England and France, the St. Augustine Garrison was on high alert and posted a guard at the Governor’s residence.
 This guard was maintained around the clock.
 The guards guarding the Governor’s residence were ‘locked and loaded’ and ready to shoot any trespassers.
 When their relief showed up, the newly arrived replacements were inspected, and then loaded their weapons.
 The existing guards then had to unload their weapons, and the safest way to do this is to fire them.
 Last Saturday of the month, except for Summer.

-Events at Fort Mose
+Reenactments at Fort Mose

-Flight to Freedom recreates the 17th-century experience of the hundreds of slaves who traveled in search of freedom, featuring several living history interpreters portraying the various characters who would have impacted a freedom seeker's journey to Spanish Florida.
+2. Flight to Freedom recreates the 17th-century experience of the hundreds of slaves who traveled in search of freedom, featuring several living history interpreters portraying the various characters who would have impacted a freedom seeker's journey to Spanish Florida.
 Event scheduled in February.

-Founder’s Day Enjoy an authentic reenactment of the day Spanish explorer Don Pedro Menendez de Aviles came ashore on September 8,1565 to claim Florida for Spain.
+4. Founder’s Day is an authentic reenactment of the day Spanish explorer Don Pedro Menendez de Aviles came ashore on September 8,1565 to claim Florida for Spain.
 He and his crew established the first St. Augustine settlement along the shores of what is now the Fountain of Youth Archaeological Park.
 The land was the home of the Native Timucua Indians and became the site where the first Mass and Thanksgiving was celebrated.
 Event takes place in September.